hashicorp/terraform-website/content/source/docs/enterprise/admin/general.html.md

 -> **API:** See the [Admin Settings API](/docs/cloud/api/admin/settings.html).

+## Require Site Admins to Enable Two-factor Authentication

+-> **Note**: This setting can be used in conjunction with SAML in Terraform Enterprise versions v202201-1 or later.
+Prior to this release, the setting had no effect if SAML was also enabled

+Enabling this setting adds the requirement that admins have two-factor authentication enabled to access site admin functionality, which can make the site more secure.

+Admins that do not have two-factor authentication enabled may still log in, but will be unable to perform any admin-only functions until they enable and verify two-factor authentication.

+This setting can be used in conjunction with [SAML Single Sign On](https://www.terraform.io/docs/enterprise/saml/index.html).

 ## Contact Info

 The support email address is used in system emails and other contact details.
 It defaults to support@hashicorp.com.
 If you'd like  users of your instance to reach out to a specific person or team when they have issues, it can be changed to a local email address.